ARGOeu/argo-messaging/doc/v1/docs/api_subs.md

 push action.
 The default value is `1`.
 If `maxMessages` holds a value of `1` your push endpoint should expect a request body with the following schema:

+The `base64Decode` field indicates that the push mechanism should decode each message before sending it to the remote destination.

 ```json
 {
      "message": {